makerdao/community/governance/votes/Executive vote - April 22, 2022.md

 ### Oasis.app Whitelists

-As per the outcome of this [governance poll](https://vote.makerdao.com/polling/QmZykRSM#poll-detail), [Oasis.app](https://oasis.app/) will be whitelisted on the following OSM Oracles if this executive proposal passes.
-This will include the following oracles:
+As per the outcome of this [governance poll](https://vote.makerdao.com/polling/QmZykRSM#poll-detail), [Oasis.app](https://oasis.app/) will be whitelisted on the following OSM Oracles if this executive proposal passes:
 * ETH/USD
 * WSTETH/USD
 * WBTC/USD